chriseyebagha/job-application-tracker/docs/VIDEO_SCRIPT.md

 **NARRATOR:**
 "Hey there!
 Are you job hunting and tired of losing track of all your applications?
 Wondering which companies you've applied to, which ones have responded, and what your interview rate actually is?

-I'm going to show you how to set up a personal job tracker that automatically reads your Gmail, finds all your job applications, and displays everything in a beautiful dashboard - all without writing a single line of code.
+I'm going to show you how to set up a {{USER_EMAIL_PREFIX}} job tracker that automatically reads your Gmail, finds all your job applications, and displays everything in a beautiful dashboard - all without writing a single line of code.

 The best part?
 It updates automatically every day, so you always know exactly where you stand in your job search.